Genivia/ugrep/README.md

                   --binary-files=hex option.

            -x, --line-regexp
                   Only  input lines selected against the entire PATTERN or -e PAT- TERN is considered to be matching lines (as if surrounded  by  ^ and  $).
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.

            --xml  Output file matches in XML.
 Use options -H, -n, -k, and  -b  to specify XML attributes to output.
 See also option --format.

            -Y, --empty
                   Permits  empty  matches,  such  as `^\h*$' to match blank lines.
                   Empty matches are disabled by default.
 Note that empty-matching patterns,  such  as x? and x*, match all input with -Y, not only lines with `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are  output  with  the  `-' separator as context of the matching lines.
 See also the -A, -B, and -C options.

            -Z, --null
                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress files to search, when compressed.
 Archives  (.cpio, pathnames of files in archives are output in braces.
 If -g, -O, -M, or -t is specified, searches  files  within  archives  whose name  matches  globs, matches file name extensions, matches file signature magic bytes,  or  matches  file  types,  respectively.
-                  Supported compression formats: gzip  (default,  optional  suffix .gz),  compress  (requires suffix .Z), zip (requires suffix .zip or .ZIP), lzma (requires  suffix  .lzma),  xz  (requires  suffix .xz), bzip2 (requires suffix .bz, .bz2, or .bzip2).
+                  Supported  compression  formats:  gzip (default, optional suffix .gz), compress (requires suffix .Z), zip (requires  suffix  .zip or  .ZIP),  bzip2  (requires  suffix .bz, .bz2, or .bzip2), lzma (requires suffix .lzma), and xz (requires suffix .xz).

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam- ine the working directory.

            If no FILE arguments are specified and one of the options -g,  -O,  -M, -t, --include, --include-dir, --exclude, or --exclude-dir is specified, recursive searches are enabled, same as -r.

            Use `--' before the FILE arguments to allow file and directory names to start with a `-'.

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
 Pattern `\n'  matches a  newline and multiple lines may be matched, unless one or more of the context options -A, -B, -C or -y is used, or option -v.

     EXIT STATUS